baztian/jaydebeapi/README.rst

     $ jython setup.py install

-It has been tested with Jython 2.5.3.
+It has been tested with Jython 2.5.3 an 2.7-b3.

 If you are using cPython ensure that you have installed JPype_ properly.
-It has been tested with JPype 0.5.4.
+It has been tested with JPype1 0.5.7.
+Older JPype installations may cause problems.

 Usage
 =====